-Though the camping mattress is often overlooked in the sleep ecosystem, we’re here to tell you that a great night’s rest in the backcountry starts with your sleeping pad.
+A great night’s rest in the backcountry starts with your sleeping pad.
 First and foremost, your camping mattress provides comfort.
-But here’s the clincher: your sleeping pad is also a major source of insulation—meaning you’ll stay warm and cozy at night by choosing the right mattress.
-That’s why we’ve spent the last 40+ years developing technology that provides ample insulation at a weight you can still carry into the backcountry.
+But here’s the clincher: your sleeping pad is also a major source of insulation—meaning you’ll stay warm and cozy at night by choosing the right pad.
+That’s why we’ve spent the last 50 years developing technology that provides ample insulation at a weight you can still carry into the backcountry.

-For summer backcountry travel, you still have four basic choices of construction when it comes to choosing your mattress: NeoAir® construction, the self-inflating foam option, a hybrid of both foam and self-inflation, and the good ‘ol closed-cell foam pad.
-As for weight, we organize our mattresses into two categories we feel is apt for backpacking: Fast & Light and Trek & Travel.
+For summer backcountry travel, you still have four basic choices of construction when it comes to choosing your pad: NeoAir® construction, the self-inflating foam option, the hybrid self-inflating and air pads, and the good ‘ol closed-cell foam pad.
+As for weight, we organize our mattresses into two categories for backpacking: Fast & Light and Trek & Travel.
 Sure, you can still haul a two-pound mattress from our Camp & Comfort category deep into the backcountry, but that old phrase comes to mind: If you’re going to be stubborn, you better be tough.

 Previously, we’ve gotten into more detail about how to choose the right sleeping pad, but we’ll give you a quick run-down here too.